-Across the country
+Across the UK

-As a national organisation, the BHA presents expertly argued views to Parliament and the Government: lobbying Parliament, submitting evidence to enquiries, making submissions to Government, responding to consultations, and conducting media campaigns.
+As a national organisation, the BHA presents expertly argued views to UK Parliament and the Government: lobbying Parliament, submitting evidence to enquiries, making submissions to Government, responding to consultations, and conducting media campaigns.
 We have a close working relationship with the All Party Parliamentary Humanist Group.

 The basis of action